 Buddhist and Jain sadhus

 The Buddha preached his first sermon at Sarnath, just 15 minutes north of Varanasi.
-The Dhamek Stupa in Sarnath (below) commemorates the Buddha’s activities in the Varanasi area.
+The Dhamek Stupa in Sarnath (pictured above) commemorates the Buddha’s activities in the Varanasi area.

 Buddha adopted some of the cremation ground practices adopted by the Kāpālikas (and their predecessors), although some sources say it was Buddha who introduced these practices to the Kāpālikas.
 Regardless, while both Buddhists and Aghoris might visit cremation grounds, the Buddhist might simply observe the corpses and meditate on that vision, while Aghoris would touch or interact with the corpse while meditating.